tfp-photonics/treams/_sources/dev.rst.txt

 file as an argument.
 Additionally, the option ``-k`` allows to define keywords when selecting test.

-Some integration tests for the module :ref:`generated/ptsa.lattice:ptsa.lattice` take a long time to finish and are therefore disabled by default.
+Some integration tests for the module :ref:`generated/treams.lattice:treams.lattice` take a long time to finish and are therefore disabled by default.
 You can add them with the option ``--runslow``.

-If coverage reports should be included on can use the option ``--cov ptsa``.
+If coverage reports should be included on can use the option ``--cov treams``.
 However, this will only report on the pure python files.
 To also get coverage reports for the cython part, it is necessary to compile it with linetracing support.
 This can be achieved by setting the environment variable ``CYTHON_COVERAGE``, for example with ::